 Every bearded man knows that when the facial hair gets long enough, it becomes curlier, coarser, and gets dry easily.

-At some point – if you don’t address the issues of dry beard – you will have to deal with beard split-ends.
+At some point – if you don’t address the issues of a dry beard skin – you will have to deal with beard split-ends.

 As the name implies, beard split ends occur when the tips of the facial hair follicles get dry and brittle enough to fray into two or three separate directions.
 It’s the exact same process that happens to your scalp-hair as well if it gets long and dry enough.